Best Oil-Free Vitamin C Serum: 5 Lightweight Picks That Brighten Without the Grease

 Best Overall

-This is the rare high-performance vitamin C that still feels made for oily skin.
+A strong pick if you want a high-performance vitamin C serum that still feels appropriate for oily or congestion-prone skin.

 Check Price on Amazon